slebden/ai-notepad/README.md

 - **Smart Note Creation**: AI automatically generates titles, summaries, and tags from your content
 - **Tag Management**: Organize notes with tags - either manually or automatically generated
 - **Content-Based Tagging**: Add tags directly in your note content using patterns like "tag: journal.
 This is my note"
+- **Tag Filtering**: Filter notes by one or more tags to quickly find what you need
 - **Real-time Updates**: Changes are saved automatically and reflected immediately

 ## 🏗️ Architecture